-Over the past 33 years of involvement in caprine culture, I have participated in the majority of ADGA programs available: DNA typing (every buck I own), Classification (back in 1987), Linear Appraisal (19 times including the past 14 consecutive years), production testing; Standard DHIA Testing and Advanced Registry.
-I have also been fortunate to exhibit at ten of the past fifteen ADGA National Shows in '94, '96, '97, ’98, '00, '03, ‘05, ’07, '09, '12 and 2013 in St. Paul, MN.
-2014 was another busy year, while only showing at four venues, we did face quality West Coast competition in each Oregon, California & Washington show.
-Our 14th consecutive Linear Appraisal session was in August with a current herd average of 89.8 with a range of 85 - 93 including all yearlings and bucks for 13 adult animals.
+Over the past 34 years of involvement in caprine culture, I have participated in the majority of ADGA programs available: DNA typing (every buck owned), Classification (back in 1987), Linear Appraisal (20 times including the past 15 consecutive years), production testing; Standard DHIA Testing and Advanced Registry.
+I have also been fortunate to exhibit at 12 ADGA National Shows in '94, '96, '97, ’98, '00, '03, ‘05, ’07, '09, '12, '13 and 2015 in Redmond, Oregon to gauge our performance and compare directly with other Alpine breeding programs.
+2016 has been another busy year, while only showing at two venues so far, we have faced quality West Coast competition at each show, including finishing two, new champions.
+Our 16th consecutive Linear Appraisal session will be in late August 2016.
+We have a current herd average of 89.8 with a range of 85 - 93 including all yearlings and bucks.
 In production, we've made DHI Provo's list of Top Herds in the country with a rolling herd average of 2,842 pounds.

 The herd’s 2014 titles included: 11 x GCH, 4 x RGCH, 5 x BOB and 3 BIS awards, with 5 different animals winning official ADGA qualifying legs and, THREE newly finished champions in TELLURITE, ADELITE, and ANDRETTI.
 TELLURITE is a 5th consecutive generation Superior Genetics (SG) award winner and ADELE represents 10 consecutive generations that we have bred!
 In addition, we were honored to be awarded Premier Alpine Breeder & Exhibitor at the historic & incomparably beautiful San Diego County Fair in Del Mar, California!
 We attended the fewest number of shows in 2014 over the past 10 years (only 4 locations) due to my ADGA Linear Appraisal training and professional obligations.
 Our plans for 2015 include; annual CAE testing, continued DNA Typing (our goal is 100% herd Parentage Verification by 2018), DHIR standard testing, Linear Appraisal Scoring, attending the Redmond, Oregon ADGA National Show as well as other regional shows including another NEW State Fair exhibition to the East, we can't wait!